Saving Siberian Tigers…

 Russia’s Far East is home to 95% of the global population of Siberian tigers.
 A recent census of Amur (Siberian) tigers inhabiting that country’s Far East showed that the big cats have increased in numbers — GRRRREAT NEWS!

-The Russians use photo-traps — long distance cameras — that give amazing results, based on the fact that each individual tiger has a unique coat pattern.
+The Russians use photo-traps, which are long distance cameras.
+These give amazing results, based on the fact that each individual tiger has a unique coat pattern.
 Just like a human’s fingerprints.
 Through long range photos, wildlife officers have been able to identify, catalogue and count the big cat populations.

 Wildlife officers have also put transmitter collars on some cats.
 And dramatically rescued and released others.

-This year’s CITES meeting in Sochi will help focus more world attention on the endangered species problem — show its successes — and reveal the work yet to be done.
+This year’s CITES meeting in Sochi will help focus more world attention on the endangered species problem.
+It will show its successes — and reveal the work yet to be done.

 Did you like this Wildlife Post?